 World Rugby laws on protection allow for 10mm of padding on head guards and across the shoulders and only 5mm across the body.

-As a lock, your head and ears can take a pummeling at scrum time between two props a**e’s, and as a back row especially open side flankers heads will take quite a few knocks as they are usually putting their head in the wrong place at the bottom of rucks.
+As a lock, your head and ears can take a pummelling at scrum time between two props a**e’s, and as a back row especially open side flankers heads will take quite a few knocks as they are usually putting their head in the wrong place at the bottom of rucks.

 Shoulder pads could be considered by any position, it’s not guaranteed but they may help reduce shoulder injuries through impact and if nothing else they leave you feeling like Terminator as you run out on the pitch!

-Rugby is great sport which teaches outstanding values and discipline along with a tremendous social side, and don’t forget a rugby ball if you’re going down the park on your own!
+Rugby is great sport which teaches outstanding values and discipline along with a tremendous social side, and don’t forget a kit bag to chuck it all in, and a rugby ball and kicking tee if you’re going down the park to practice your shots at goal!